Explore

 Morag Myerscough's mantra is “Make happy those who are near and those who are far away will come”.
 Born and raised in Holloway, London, Morag has always lived in the city and is fascinated by how color, pattern, and words can change urban environments and change the perception of spaces into places.
 From schools and hospitals to cultural centers and city centers, Morag is transforming public spaces by creating engaging experiences for everyone.
 Her strong visual approach is instantly recognizable and elevates any context in which it is placed.
 Her work is rooted in creating a sense of joy and belonging for all who encounter it.
 She often works with community groups to develop ideas that reflect users' identities, drawing on a shared cultural history and heritage of the local area.

-This artwork is made possible with the contributions by Amsterdams Fonds voor de Kunsten (AFK), Cultuurfonds, BPD Cultuurfonds, Vriendenloterij Fonds, de Gemeente Amsterdam, and sponsoring by Plug Verfgroothandel.
+This artwork is made possible with the contributions by Amsterdams Fonds voor de Kunsten (AFK), BPD Cultuurfonds, Vriendenloterij Fonds (Stichting Doen), Stadsdeel Noord, and sponsoring by Plug Verfgroothandel.

 No items found.